-A conflict of interest can occur when an action of a staff member reviewing and/or recommending a scholarship award results in a direct financial benefit to a person closely affiliated to the committee member.
-A conflict of interest may also occur if a committee member exerts influence to select a recipient without considering objective/criteria for the scholarship.
+A conflict of interest can occur when an action of a staff member reviewing and/or recommending a scholarship award results in a direct financial benefit to a person closely affiliated to the staff member.
+A conflict of interest may also occur if a staff member exerts influence to select a recipient without considering objective criteria for the scholarship.

-Selection committee members are often asked to serve because of their knowledge of local communities or their connection with a school, college, or program.
-In some cases, scholarship donors may act in an advisory capacity to a scholarship committee.
-Committee members may be familiar with individual scholarship applicants or their families or in some cases, related to an applicant.
-Committee members must be able to make independent decisions on behalf of the Texas A&M University without potential or perceived influence caused by conflict of interest.
-They must evaluate the eligibility of all applicants without bias and make recommendations based on the established objective criteria for the scholarship.
+Staff/selection committee members are often asked to serve because of their knowledge of local communities or connection with schools and colleges.
+In some cases, scholarship donors may act in an advisory capacity to a scholarship committee as well.
+This may mean that they are familiar with individual scholarship applicants or their families or in some cases, related to applicants.
+Staff members must be able to make independent decisions on behalf of the scholarship office and Texas A&M University without potential or perceived influence caused by conflict of interest.
+They must evaluate the eligibility of all applicants without bias and make selection recommendations based on the established objective criteria for the scholarship.